top of page

 Competitive Analysis

-I found a few - though not many - D2C artist-fan engagement platforms.
+After extensive desk research, I found a few D2C artist-fan engagement platforms.

 zac brown band fan site by topfan